Laweke

 The Laweke is a small river in Saxony-Anhalt, Germany with a length of 14.5 km.
 It flows into the Salza in Zappendorf.

 Etymology

 The name derives from the Middle Low German name *Lawen-beke, meaning "lauer Bach"(engl. lukewarm stream).

 Course

 The Laweke starts in Hedersleben, northeast of Eisleben on the Mansfelder Platte a shallow mountain plateau at an elevation of 179 meters.
 Continuing east it flows through a small forest and Dederstedt.
 The valley deepens after that in the river tangents Elbitz in the north and then crosses the border to the Saalkreis, before reaching Schochwitz.
 The streams valley widens, as it turns south east after passing the village.
-The river then flows trough Müllerdorf before joining the Salza (Saale) in Zappendorf.
+The river then flows through Müllerdorf before joining the Salza (Saale) in Zappendorf.